-8. International Virtual Numbers: Be There When You’re Actually Here
+8. International Virtual Numbers: Be There When You’re Here

-The days of paying more for a long distance call than a local call are long behind us.
-But, people, as strange as it sounds, sometimes have an emotional connection with an area code.
+The days of paying more for a long-distance call than a local call are long behind us.
+But, people, as strange as it sounds, sometimes have an emotional connection with area code.
 So having an area code associated with the area you want to service may be worth it.

 Virtual international numbers are more than cosmetic.
 International rates are very expensive, and few people will make international calls unless they have to.
 But if your service goes beyond borders, the money it takes for an international number makes you much more available.

 9. Integrate With Microsoft Office/Hands-Free Dialing: Look Ma, No…err, Dialing!